microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

     ![](screenshots/Botsettings_bcr.png)

     b.
-Go to the resource which is just created and select settings from left pane and then click on Manage like shown below in the screenshots.<br />
+Go to the resource which is just created and select settings from left pane and then click on Manage like shown below in the screenshot.<br />

     ![](screenshots/BotAppId.png)